 - make the repayments you’ve deferred earlier, so your loan is still repaid over the remaining term of your agreement

-If you’ll be unable to make your repayments, you may be able to extend your loan deferral by another 3 months.
-The options available will depend on your personal circumstances
+If you’ll be unable to make your repayments, there are a number of other options available, which will depend on your personal circumstances.

 Will this affect your credit rating?